Publications | Species pages | Field project updates | Hawaiian seabirds | Hawaiian sea turtles | Hawaiian cephalopods | Conservation

 Ma ke Kumulipo, ʻo ke oli kumu honua hoʻi, he kino lau o Kanaloa ke koholā.
 Ma kā mākou hana, he hōʻihi kūhohonu ko mākou i kēia holoholona, a maopopo leʻa pū mākou i ka pili o kā mākou hana i nā ʻāina ʻōiwi a kulāiwi hoʻi a he kālailai pū kā mākou i nā lāhulu kapu i nā kānaka maoli me ka poʻe ʻōiwi ʻē aʻe o kēia wā.
 E hoʻolaha a hōʻike aku ana mākou i nā hua o kā mākou hana i ke kaiāulu i mea e hōʻoiaʻiʻo aku ai i ka pono o kā mākou hana no ka mālama ʻana aku i nā koholā me nā naiʻa Hawaiʻi.*

 This involves examination of residency and inter-island movements of individuals using photo-identification and satellite- and VHF-radio tagging, and population structure using genetic markers (from skin biopsies).
-We have photo-identification catalogs of 14 species: bottlenose dolphins, rough-toothed dolphins, spinner dolphins, Risso’s dolphins, false killer whales, killer whales, melon-headed whales, short-finned pilot whales, pygmy killer whales, Cuvier’s beaked whales, Blainville’s beaked whales, dwarf sperm whales, sei whales and fin whales, and have added photographs taken since the mid-1980s of a number of species off the island of Hawai‘i, collected by Dan McSweeney of the Wild Whale Research Foundation.
+We have photo-identification catalogs of 14 species: bottlenose dolphins, rough-toothed dolphins, spinner dolphins, Risso’s dolphins, false killer whales, killer whales, melon-headed whales, short-finned pilot whales, pygmy killer whales, goose-beaked whales, Blainville’s beaked whales, dwarf sperm whales, sei whales and fin whales, and have added photographs taken since the mid-1980s of a number of species off the island of Hawai‘i, collected by Dan McSweeney of the Wild Whale Research Foundation.
 Photographs of sperm whales are also contributed to a catalog at the Southwest Fisheries Science Center.
 In April 2006 we began deployments of long-term VHF and satellite tags (based on a tag design of Dr. Russ Andrews of the University of Alaska Fairbanks) to examine movements.
-As of November 2023 we’ve deployed over 400 satellite tags on 12 species: short-finned pilot whales, false killer whales, pygmy killer whales, melon-headed whales, killer whales, rough-toothed dolphins, bottlenose dolphins, Risso’s dolphins, pantropical spotted dolphins, Cuvier’s beaked whales, Blainville’s beaked whales, and sperm whales.
-For molecular studies, we’ve collected over 1800 genetic samples (including biopsy samples, sloughed skin samples, and eDNA) from 16 different species, and have more field work planned.
-These samples are being primarily being analyzed by researchers with the Marine Mammal Genetics Group at the Southwest Fisheries Science Center, La Jolla, California or at Oregon State University, as well as Ph.D. students and collaborators at various universities.
+As of May 2024 we’ve deployed over 400 satellite tags on 13 species: short-finned pilot whales, false killer whales, pygmy killer whales, melon-headed whales, killer whales, rough-toothed dolphins, bottlenose dolphins, Risso’s dolphins, pantropical spotted dolphins, goose-beaked whales, Blainville’s beaked whales, sperm whales, and humpback whales.
+For molecular studies, we’ve collected over 1800 genetic samples (including biopsy samples, sloughed skin samples, and eDNA) from 18 different species, and have more field work planned.
+These samples are being primarily being analyzed by researchers with the Marine Mammal Genetics Group at the Southwest Fisheries Science Center, La Jolla, California, as well as Ph.D. students and collaborators at various universities.